problems

 trackers

 These tracker panels are suppose to track the sun's rotation during the day and maximize the direct light on the focal tube which carries a solar fluid.
-This system requires alot of moving parts and something is always broke in the complicated system.
+This system requires a lot of moving parts and something is always broke in the complicated system.

 puncture